1999 Primestar 500

 The 1999 Primestar 500 was the sixth stock car race of the 1999 NASCAR Winston Cup Series season and the third iteration of the event.
 The race was held on Sunday, March 28, 1999, in Fort Worth, Texas at Texas Motor Speedway, a 1.5 miles (2.4 km) permanent tri-oval shaped racetrack.
 The race took the scheduled 334 laps to complete.
 Nearing the end of the race, Hendrick Motorsports driver Terry Labonte would make a late-race move to pass Robert Yates Racing driver Dale Jarrett for the lead.
 With three to go, the caution came out for Jimmy Spencer, handing the win to Labonte.
 The win was Labonte's 21st career NASCAR Winston Cup Series victory and his only victory of the season.
 To fill out the podium, Jarrett and Joe Gibbs Racing driver Bobby Labonte would finish second and third, respectively.

 Background

 The layout of Texas Motor Speedway, the venue where the race was held.

-Texas Motor Speedway is a speedway located in the northernmost portion of the U.S. city of Fort Worth, Texas – the portion located in Denton County, Texas.
-The track measures 1.5 miles (2.4 km) around and is banked 24 degrees in the turns.
+Texas Motor Speedway is a speedway located in the northernmost portion of Fort Worth, Texas.
+The track measures 1.5 mi around and is banked 24 degrees in the turns.
 It is of the oval design, where the front straightaway juts outward slightly.
-The track layout is similar to Atlanta Motor Speedway and Charlotte Motor Speedway (formerly Lowe's Motor Speedway).
-The track is owned by Speedway Motorsports, Inc., the same company that owns Atlanta and Charlotte Motor Speedway, as well as the short-track Bristol Motor Speedway.
+The track is owned by Speedway Motorsports.